Jing0/jing0.github.io/life/life.md

 ===============

 - 06/1995 I was born.
-- 06/2013 Get my first Macintosh
+- 06/2013 Got my first Macintosh
+- 09/2013 Entered ZZU.
-- 09/2013-~ Enter ZZU majoring in Computer Science and Technology.
+- 2013-~ Majored in Computer Science and Technology in ZZU.